richardbolt/shrike/README.md

 HAL
 ===

+HAL is a Layer 7 HTTP/WebSocket proxy designed to sit in front of both a downstream server and a [Toxiproxy](https://github.com/Shopify/toxiproxy) Layer 4 network tampering tool.
+HAL routes explicitly tampered traffic through the Toxiproxy server to the downstream server.

-HAL is a Layer 7 HTTP/WebSocket proxy with an API to route path based traffic through a [Toxiproxy](https://github.com/Shopify/toxiproxy) server for resliliency testing.
+HAL has an API to route http path based traffic through a [Toxiproxy](https://github.com/Shopify/toxiproxy) server for resliliency testing and on to the downstream server.
+The HAL API abstracts the Toxiproxy API seamlessly.

 Develop
 -------

-This project uses [Go 1.7](https://golang.org/dl/) or later and uses [Glide](https://glide.sh/) for package management.
+This project uses [Go 1.8](https://golang.org/dl/) or later and uses [Glide](https://glide.sh/) for package management.

 ### Linux
 ```